Skip to main content

 Action Potential

 An action potential is a rapid, temporary change in the electrical membrane potential of a neuron, allowing it to transmit signals.
-It occurs when a neuron reaches a certain threshold, leading to the opening of voltage-gated ion channels.
-This results in a rapid influx of sodium ions, followed by the outflow of potassium ions, creating a wave of depolarization and repolarization along the axon.
+It occurs when a neuron reaches a threshold potential, leading to the opening of voltage-gated sodium channels, resulting in depolarization.
+This is followed by repolarization as potassium channels open, restoring the resting membrane potential.

 Recommended video: